Read on to learn about eCommerce marketing, the strategies you can use for your business, and some resources you can access to grow your knowledge.

 - Goals and KPIs.
 In this section, you need to define what key performance indicators, or KPIs, you intend to hit with your marketing.
 Set individual goals for each channel you will market through.
 This will make it easier to judge the success of your marketing and discover areas for improvement.

 - Target market.
 Here, you define the ideal customer of your business.
-List out the target demographic, economic status, locations, and more.
+Learn "What is a niche market?" so you target the right people, and more importantly, know why you're targeting them.
+List out your ideal demographic, economic status, and customer location.
 The more specific you are about who you want to sell to, the easier it will be to personalize your marketing efforts.

 - SWOT analysis.
 A SWOT analysis is a breakdown of your strengths, weaknesses, opportunities, threats.
 It gives you insights into how you rank against your competitors and highlights areas that you can invest in to perform better.
 Here’s an example of SWOT analysis for restaurant.